Half Acre Gym

 Guest pass holders are not eligible to sponsor guests.

-Valid WyoOne ID card holders without facility access may sponsor themselves for daily guest passes.
+Valid WyoOne ID card holders without facility access may sponsor themselves and others for daily guest passes.

 Valid WyoOne ID card holders may sponsor an unlimited number of adult guests, but are limited to four (4) guest passes for children 19 years or younger (who have not graduated from high school) per adult per visit.